The Superman Monster: Plot

 The story follows on from Batman: Two Faces and unfolds as a tale told to Commissioner Gordon by newspaper magnate Peregrine White in their club, the Iceberg Lounge.

-Five years previously, a ruthless and amoral student called Vicktor Luthor is expelled from the university of Ingolstadt after his experiments in raising the dead offended and outraged his professors.
-Increasingly obsessed with his research, Luthor schemes to seduce and marry the beautiful Eloise Edge, daughter of the wealthy Burgomeister Edge, only to learn upon their betrothal that Edge has arranged matters so that Luthor will not benefit from his daughter’s wealth.
+Five years prior, ruthless and amoral student Vicktor Luthor is expelled from the university of Ingolstadt after his experiments in raising the dead offended and outraged his professors.
+Increasingly obsessed with his research, Luthor schemes to marry Eloise Edge, daughter of the wealthy Burgomeister Edge, only to learn upon their betrothal that Edge has arranged matters so that Luthor will not benefit from Eloise's wealth.
 Furious, Luthor storms out of his engagement party only to witness a strange object fall from the sky into a nearby forest.
 Investigating, Luthor discovers that the object is an advanced spacecraft containing the deceased remains of an infant.
-A projection of the craft’s designer, an alien scientist called Jor-El, reveals that the craft was intended to carry the infant, Jor-El’s son, to safety following the destruction of their world.
+A projection of the craft's designer, alien scientist Jor-El, reveals that the craft was intended to carry the infant, Jor-El's son, to safety following the destruction of their world.

-Luthor realizes that he can use the alien corpse and technology in his experiments, and constructs a “Revival Matrix” which he believes will reanimate the dead, resorting to grave robbery and murder in order to construct a body to revive.
-He also added a strange crest found in the deceased infants' ship as a conductive breast plate.
-On activating the Revival Matrix, however, Luthor is horrified when the process goes awry, resulting in a creation of an unnaturally pale, malformed and heavily scarred "superman" with strange abilities beyond those of mortal men.
-When the creature identifies Luthor as his father, Luthor rejects him in disgust, and the resulting struggle causes a fire in Luthor’s laboratory.
-The creature uses his abilities, among them flight and super-strength, to rescue Luthor before they were sent back to the ground by a lightning strike.
+Luthor realizes that he can use the alien corpse and technology in his experiments, and constructs a "Revival Matrix" which he believes will reanimate the dead, resorting to grave robbery and murder to construct a body to revive.
+He also adds a strange crest found in the deceased infants' ship as a conductive breast plate.
+On activating the Revival Matrix, however, Luthor is horrified when the process goes awry, resulting in a creation of an unnaturally pale, malformed and heavily scarred "superman" with abilities beyond those of humans.
+When the creature identifies Luthor as his father, Luthor rejects him in disgust, and the resulting struggle causes a fire in Luthor's laboratory.
+The creature rescues Luthor before they were sent back to the ground by a lightning strike.

-When he came to, Luthor went back to Ingolstadt and issued a bounty for the creature he created in order to keep his connection to it a secret.
-The creature was also present in the village, where he is overwhelmed by the noise and activity his heightened senses can pick up.
+When he awakens, Luthor returns to Ingolstadt and issues a bounty for the creature to keep his connection to it a secret.
+The creature is also present in the village, where he is overwhelmed by the noise and activity.
 Out of instinct, the creature intervenes to rescue the occupant of an out-of-control carriage, who turns out to be Eloise.
 While she treats him with kindness and gratitude, the other townsfolk attack him out of fear, causing the creature to flee.
 He eventually makes his way to an isolated farm owned by Johan and Martha Kant, who recently lost their son.
-After the creature saved Johan from a vicious bear, he and Martha take the creature in, naming him "Klaus" after their deceased son.
-Klaus uses his powers to help on their farm, begins to learn the ways of humanity, and his monstrous appearance gradually becomes more human.
+After the creature saved Johan from a bear, he and Martha take the creature in, naming him Klaus after their deceased son.
+Klaus uses his powers to help on their farm, begins to learn the ways of humanity, and his appearance gradually becomes more human.